hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Darkmaterial, Greymaterial and Lightmaterial (U)

 Darkmaterial is a very rare substance, fought for by many.
+It is almost impossible to destroy, only bested by [Force Field Gel](#force-field-gel-r).
 Grey and Lightmaterial are chemically identical to Darkmaterial, but have different purposes.

 #### Darkfighters, Greyfighters and Lightfighters

 The most famous use of this substance is to build practically indestructible fighters.
 There are only two known ways to destroy these ships.
 The first, used by most, is to slam them, at almost infinite speed, into a Force Field Gel.
 However, it is also possible to use [Mutant FFG](#mutant-ffg) as a cutting device.
 While this method is far easier and cheaper, it is restricted to the only bearers of this rare substance, Rescueland.
 This is also how the fighters are made.
 The material needs to be shaped into a fighter by slamming small Force Field Gel balls into the machine at the necessary speed and precision.
 This is why the little Force Field Gel that other planets obtain is saved, should they find some Darkmaterial.
 The process is the most expensive one known in the entire multiverse, which is why there are only a few dozen of them, though they are increasing in number.
 Therefore, these ships are, in a way, the atomic bombs of the multiverse.

 ### Techanda (U) Teh-chuhn-dahh